patrickvonplaten/notebooks/ADD_NEW_MODEL.md

 logger.info(f"Initialize PyTorch weight {pointer_random_weight.name} from {checkpoint_weight.name}")
 ```

 for verification.
-In addition, you should also check that **all** required weights are initialized and print
+Besides, you should also check that **all** required weights are initialized and print
 out all checkpoint weights that were not used for initialization to make sure the model is correctly converted.
 It is completely normal, that the conversion trials fail with either a wrong shape statement or wrong name assignment.
 This is most likely because either you used incorrect parameters in `[camelcase name of model]Config()`, have a wrong architecture
-in the 🤗Transformers implementation, you have a bug in the `init()` functions of one the components of
+in the 🤗Transformers implementation, you have a bug in the `init()` functions of one of the components of
 the 🤗Transformers implementation or you need to transpose one of the checkpoint weights.

 This step should be iterated with the previous step until all weights of the checkpoint are correctly loaded in the Transformers model.